 That client is not a designer, so it was an insightful question and difficult to answer in concise talking points.
 We do not intend to enshrine designers, but there seems to be something intangible at play in their best work.
 Something greater than infuses the sum of the parts.
-And those parts may exist in a particularly delicate balance of relationships and proportions working on several levels, not all of them about how a thing looks.
+And those parts may exist in a particularly delicate balance of relationships and proportions, not all of them about how a thing looks.

-Committee work done wrong averages out the individual, flattening-by-consensus the peaks and valleys of both excellent and worst into a more-uniform average.
+Committee work done wrong averages out the individual, flattening-by-consensus the peaks and valleys of both excellent and terrible into a more-uniform average.
 Functional beige.

-A team like that inherently supports playing it safe but doesn’t see itself that way.
-It too-often requires sharing things that need more time to mature or to sprout fruitful offshoots.
-It may tend toward obvious and literal solutions when imaginative and emotional ones might perform better.
+A team like is biased toward playing it safe but doesn’t see itself that way.
+It too-often requires early sharing of things that need more time to mature… or to sprout fruitful offshoots.
+It too-often leans toward obvious and literal solutions when imaginative and emotional ones might perform better.

 This is a discussion worth having both for design professionals and the people who work with them.
 One seeks to deliver their best work, the other wants their perceived needs addressed, and both want the best-possible results.
 Nations have been forged with fewer concerns in common!
 And yet…

 …on some of its worst days, a committee’s groupthink devolves into personal preference, likes and dislikes.
-This not only can cripple design, it can stall development and inflate budgets.
+This can cripple design, stall development, and inflate budgets.
 It’s difficult for many to accept that, very often, “what I like” may be irrelevant to the effectiveness of a project.

 Design may address a web of interdependencies: information architecture, voice and message, psychographics, and user experience.
-The visible aesthetic, if successful, collapses that intricacy into something that seems simpler than it is.
-And commercial design typically gives primary focus to the commercial goal (branding, a sale, marketing), not on the design’s own cleverness or prettiness — though we may hope for that, too.
+The visible aesthetic, if successful, collapses that intricacy into something that seems much simpler than it is.
+And commercial design typically gives the dominant focus to the commercial goal (branding, a sale, marketing), not on the design’s own cleverness or prettiness — though we may hope for that, too.

 When it comes to designers, developers, and their clients, mutual respect makes good partners.
-What that looks like may vary from project to person to circumstance, but is worth cultivating.
-And always, it allows each expert to do their best work.
-That’s when projects satisfy all sides of the equation and may have greater longevity, too.
+What that looks like varies from project to person to circumstance, but it is always worth cultivating — both for a more-pleasant work experience and for better, more-inspired results.
+It allows each expert to do their best work.
+That’s when projects satisfy all sides of the equation and may enjoy greater longevity, too.

-Finally, these words from a man who knew much about the meta side of design:
+Finally, we have often quoted these words from a man who knew much about the meta side of digital, and other, design: